BumblebeeAS/vision_pipeline/README.md

 # Vision Pipeline

-Collection of launch files for vision-related nodes.
+Collection of launch files and utilities for vision-related nodes.

 ## Quickstart